About us

 Perhaps the biggest transformation is how residents feel.
 For many, these sessions are a highlight of the week - a moment of joy, dignity, and independence in a setting where choice can sometimes be limited.

 Bailey’s work shows that movement is not just about fitness; it’s about quality of life.
-Physical activity can empower older adults, improve mental health, and create spaces for connection and fun — all within the care home environment.
+Physical activity can empower older adults, improve mental health, and create spaces for connection and fun, all within the care home environment.
+The fun and joyous nature of his approach to physical activity for older adults is perhaps one of the reasons that Bailey video's of his work on TikTok have taken off so much - he now has over 120, 000 followers on his channel.

 What truly sets Bailey apart is his commitment to inclusivity.
 His work supports people with disabilities, long-term health conditions and those often excluded from traditional sport and fitness.
 Every session is adapted, accessible and delivered with empathy and care.

 Today, Be Great Fitness continues to grow, but its purpose remains unchanged: to help people move with confidence, joy and dignity.
-Through his energy, compassion and innovation, Bailey Greetham Clark is redefining what active ageing looks like — and making Lincolnshire a healthier, more connected place for people of all ages.
+Through his energy, compassion and innovation, Bailey Greetham Clark is redefining what active ageing looks like.